-Workplace wellness professionals come from varying backgrounds and experience, which may include health education and promotion, public health, fitness or athletic training, diet and nutrition, human resources, insurance and complementary and alternative medicine professions (such as acupuncture, massage therapy, chiropractic, homeopathy).
+Workplace wellness professionals come from varying backgrounds and experience, which may include health education and promotion, public health, fitness or athletic training, diet and nutrition, human resources, insurance, or complementary and alternative medicine professions (such as acupuncture, massage therapy, chiropractic, homeopathy).
 Workplace wellness professionals deliver services in a variety of settings, including large and small private companies, schools and colleges, health care systems, government agencies, and others.
-Workplace wellness professionals may belong to or have credentials issued by other organizations, such as WELCOA, National Wellness Institute, American College of Sports Medicine (ACSM), the Medical Fitness Association, the Society for Human Resource Management (SHRM) and the National Commission for Health Education Credentialing (NCHEC), to name a few.
+Workplace wellness professionals may belong to or have credentials issued by other organizations, such as National Wellness Institute (NWI), American College of Sports Medicine (ACSM), the Medical Fitness Association, the Society for Human Resource Management (SHRM), WELCOA, and the National Commission for Health Education Credentialing (NCHEC), to name a few.
 Each of these organizations may have their own standards of practice, professional competencies, and/or code of ethics.
 Some workplace wellness professionals may be guided by state-issued license requirements, such as for dietitians, insurance agents/brokers, chiropractors, acupuncturists, or massage therapists.
-Other workplace wellness professionals may not be guided by any code of conduct, or at least by a code that applies to specifically to individuals involved with workplace wellness programming.
+Other workplace wellness professionals may not be guided by any code of conduct, or at least by a code that applies specifically to individuals involved with workplace wellness programming.

 The Wellness Compliance Institute (WCI) supports the codes of ethics, standards of practice and professional competencies of all organizations to which workplace wellness professionals belong.
 WCI also supports the Code of Ethics developed by Ethical Wellness.